 Remember that in the event you have a cartridge which has become defective, you really have nothing to lose by trying to repair it!

-The root of all cartridge evils is primarily that they were for the most part manufactured in China.
+The root of all cartridge evils is primarily that they were manufactured in China.
 That should say everything.

-Here is a link to a repair procedure for the SX cartridges, from Sumnmit Technologies, as a pdf document.
+Here is a link to a repair procedure for the SX cartridges, from Summit Technologies, as a pdf document.
 Unfortunately it doesn't provide any photos or diagrams: